 - General Sales Tax (roughly 17% of the gross amount)

 - TV License Fee (in action since the start of 2010, all TV users are expected to pay Rs.
 35 & 60 per Television set if they are domestic and commercial respectively.)

 - No. 1 and 2 are applied to the number of units used.

 - No. 4 and 5 are applied to the classification of domestic, commercial, industrial, and other users.
 Applied to Gross Amount driven by the number of units.

 1 unit = 1 kWh.

-So Total kWh = 1000 Watts x 24 Hrs x 30 Days = 720000 watts/hour.
+So that makes Total kWh = 1000 Watts x 24 Hrs x 30 Days = 720000 watts/hr.

 So total Consumed units.
 720000/1000…… (k=kilo=1000).